 Honestly, I don’t know.
 I haven’t done it and don’t pan to.
 My guess is that it probably does work if you truly follow the system exactly as planned.
 But the same can be said for almost every other fitness program.
-Doing that is a lot easier said that done.
+Doing that is a lot easier said than done.

 * Should I join?

 That is entirely up to you.
-If you have read everything above and you still think this is something you can do, and are truly being honest with yourself, then go for it.
+If you have read everything in my review above, and you still think this is something you can do, and are truly being honest with yourself, then go for it.
 I’m not going to make up your mind for you.

 In my opinion, when compared to other network marketing opportunities out there right now, it does appear to be among the better ones if you are looking to start a home business (although this could change VERY quickly – as often happens in the MLM industry).
 From the little I have seen it could also be a good way to lose weight and get in shape.
 I can’t say for sure though because I have not personally done it.
 I’m just speaking from years of experience with these types of things.

 That pretty much does it for my review of Body by Vi, 90-Day Challenge, ViSalus home business opportunity, or any of the other names it’s called.
 Take it or leave it.
 The choice is yours.
 If you think this is for you then take the leap because it may very well be what you need, but don’t believe all the hype and jump in blindly.
 Trust me, it’s not as great as they make it sound, I would bet on it.